-Every time you go into the backcountry, you should be practicing the descision-making skills that you learned in the AIARE 1 course.
-You've made your tour plans, you are moving through the terrain smartly, your group is communicating well.
-But what about those other skills - the crucial ones to have when something goes wrong.
+Every time you go into the backcountry, you should be practicing the decision-making skills that you learned in the AIARE 1 course.
+You've made your tour plans, you are moving through the terrain wisely, and your group is communicating well; but what about the other skills - the crucial ones to have when something goes wrong?
 This day-long course focuses on the critical rescue skills necessary for when someone gets caught in an avalanche.

 Avalanche Rescue Course - AIARE Course Goals

 The goals of this course are to have students be able to: